mholt/timeliner/README.md

 ```

 However, this involves doing a complete listing of all the items.
 Pruning happens at the end.
 Any items not seen in the listing will be deleted.
 This also means that a full, uninterrupted listing is required, since resuming from a checkpoint yields an incomplete file listing.
 Pruning after a resumed listing will result in an error.
 (There's a TODO to improve this situation -- feel free to contribute!
 We just need to preserve the item listing along with the checkpoint.)

+Beware!
+If your timeline has extra items added from auxillary sources (for example, using `import` with an archive file in addition to the regular API pulls), the prune operation may not see those extra items and thus delete them.
+Always back up your timeline before doing a prune.

 ### Reauthenticating with a data source